Symptoms and diagnosis of stomach cancer

 Tests at the hospital

-- Endoscopic ultrasound (EUS): An ultrasound probe is passed through a tube passed into your body through your mouth.
+- Endoscopic ultrasound (EUS): An ultrasound probe is passed through a tube that goes into your body through your mouth.
 It can take ultrasound pictures from inside your body using sound waves.

 - Barium meal: A barium meal is a special X-ray test.
 Before the test, you drink a white chalky liquid that shows up on the X-rays.
 It can help to show any abnormal areas.